On the Energy Self-Sustainability of IoT via Distributed Compressed Sensing: System Description

 \subsubsection{CS Reconstruction Algorithms}

-CS signal reconstruction only assumes that the signals admit a sparse representation in some orthonormal basis or frame, e.g., the discrete Fourier basis, or the cosine or wavelet basis.
-Therefore, the typical signal reconstruction process behind conventional CS approaches involves solving the following optimization problem to recover individually the original signals captured by the various sensors in each activation interval~\cite{candes2006robust,donoho2006compressed}:
+CS signal reconstruction only assumes that the signals admit a sparse representation in some orthonormal basis, e.g., the discrete Fourier basis and wavelet basis.
+Therefore, the typical signal reconstruction process behind conventional CS approaches involves solving the following optimization problem to recover individually the original signals captured by the various devices in each activation interval: